geudde/attic-chest/pages/03.season-2/04.meeting-16/08.miser/docs.md

 Briskly inquisitive, address’d:
 “Tell me, my dear, to what cause is it
 I owe this unexpected visit?”
-The Mouse her Host obliquely eyed,
+The mouse her host obliquely eyed,
 And smiling, pleasantly replied:
 “Fear not, good fellow! for your hoard
 I come to lodge, and not to board.”